Thursday, 7 August 2025

 Read my ‘Vision 2030 One Million Global Leaders’ URL: http://professormsraovision2030.blogspot.com/2014/12/professor-m-s-raos-vision-2030-one_31.html

-Note: I had COVID.
-I had a brain hemorrhage.
+Note: I had a brain hemorrhage.
 I was in bed for five months.
-My right hand is paralyzed.
+My right hand has been numb and paralyzed.
 I am recovering.
-Thanks for understanding and empathy. https://youtu.be/BFJrSRLHPUk
+Thanks for empathizing with me.
+With gratitude. https://www.youtube.com/watch?v=BFJrSRLHPUk&ab_channel=ProfessorM.S.Rao

 Life is great!